BWurster/explain-selection-with-ai/README.md

 ## Using alternative local or remote model (advanced)

 If you are not familiar with the [Hugging Face Text Generation Interface (TGI)](https://huggingface.co/docs/text-generation-inference/en/index), it is not recommended to go this route.
-Having access to models spun up locally or remotely is a prerequisite for successfully going this route.
+Having access to models spun up locally or remotely is a prerequisite for successfully using this interface and is beyond the scope of this documentation.

 With this in mind, provide the `Base URL` and `Endpoint` settings as well as an optional `API Key` should your setup necessitate that to interface with your local or remote model.

-This is ultimately an "under-the-hood" access to the Chat API to be an option for more advanced users.
+This is ultimately an "under-the-hood" access to the Chat API to be an option for more advanced users or restricted endpoints.